… first published on January 28th, 2019

 “That’s fucked up,” says Sanna, combing her hair.

 Yanking that thick black rope of never-ending taffy out of the top of her head.
 It’s the only hair on her, which is glaringly obvious as she sidesaddles the ottoman in front of the vanity, dividing her attention between me and the mirror.
 Her wishbone legs hide nothing, presenting a slit, though less a slit than a fold, a bored fold in a dingy bisque napkin embossed with the faded heraldry of the bed sheets she’s just climbed out of.
 The last living bulb in the circle of frosted lights ringing the mirror burned out last week, finally.
 Even Sanna’s eyelashes are gone.
-We had a little ceremony for the burnt bulb wearing the interior smudge of defunct spirit and I teared-up a little whereas Sanna tends not to.
+We had a little ceremony for that burnt bulb wearing the interior smudge of defunct spirit and I teared-up a little whereas Sanna tends not to.
 Sometimes I just sit in the library and blubber and Sanna does neither.
 Ever.

 But that was Babsy’s vanity.
 That was the tool of her trade.
 This is where the magic fails to happen Babsy joked daily in the years (and years) before her end, three times older than Mark Twain when she bit it but looking pretty fertile still.
 She continued to receive a dozen proposals every day.
 A sex doll in its box in a glass-lidded satin-lined coffin I haven’t had the nerve to visit, up there, in a century.
 You have to get pretty old before the dead stop scaring you.